Air quality warnings

 About air quality warnings

-Warnings are issued in order to:
+Warnings are issued to:

-• inform about degraded air quality
+• inform the public when air quality is degraded

 • provide vulnerable individuals and the general public with health advice developed by BC health agencies